Griffins Hill Retreat yoga and food blog

 In Tadasana (mountain) for example, we are aware of our feet.
 Do you ever think about your feet any other time?
 Our asana reminds our body and we have this memory.

-For beginners learning asana is like leaning a new language with new words that have to be learnt before sentences can be understood.
+For beginners learning asana is like learning a new language with new words that have to be learnt before sentences can be understood.
 Each point or instruction doesn't immediately link with the next to make a coherent sentence.
-But with practice the instructions, like words in a sentence, link together to build understanding and integration.
+But with practice, the instructions, like words in a sentence, link together to build understanding and integration.

 This is not something we learn once, and then go to the computer and always sit straight.
 It is a matter of always coming back to the mat and learning how to sit, stand and walk.

 This ties in with sitting as a practice for meditation.
 It is often asked in yoga classes, don’t we need to do more mediation and mindfulness?
 Yoga is not yoga without mindfulness.
 Yoga done with awareness is mediation in action

 BKS Iyengar says of this meditation-in-action: “I introduce body concentration while teaching asana and pranayama .....
 I ask to look at the body and mind totally in an asana.
 I ask to see from within as well as from without.
 While doing the asana you learn to see one point and at the same time all points.
 This helps them to develop the art of concentration to go naturally towards meditation.
 Meditation is the art in which the consciousness is focused both centripetally and centrifugally.
 Here the attention is made to ascend not only vertically, but also made to spread horizontally on all parts of the body maintaining one-pointedness throughout.”